 If your opponents are at the net, the worst thing you can do is hit what 5.0 player Dave Weinbach calls an “attackable ball.”
 Attackable balls are generally hit low too high – effectively teeing up a ball for your opponent to “attack” on.

-The second is a little better, it's lower and forces me down but it's not forcing a true backhand.
+To illustrate this, take a look at the series of pictures below.
+These are third-shot drops hit at me.
+The first is hit way too high, I’m going to blast it back.
+This is an attackable ball.
+The second is a little better, it’s lower and forces me down but it’s not forcing a true backhand.

+The third pic illustrates where the ball should be to force a backhand volley, but again it’s relatively high and I’m not out of position.
 The fourth picture shows the ideal shot.
 It’s low, not attackable, and is absolutely forcing me out of position to reach for a backhand ground stroke across my body.

 The last pic illustrates a tough shot for a lot of players to get back over the net.
 This is the strategy you want!